Skip to main content

 >>JOB01 >>BATCHUSER >>BATCH >>

-• This report contains both User-IDs and passwords and should be protected as any report containing sensitive information would be.
-MAM's user-id must be allowed access.
+• This report contains passwords and must be protected accordingly.
+MAM's user-ID must have access.